Anumala89/D3-Challenge/README.md

 While the ticks on the axes allow us to infer approximate values for each circle, it's impossible to determine the true value without adding another layer of data.
 Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
 Here, `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged) was incorporated to give true values.

-Following is the chart with three labels on each axis:
+Following is the chart with tool-tip:

 ![tooltip](images/tooltip.gif)